 - Modify your probation with new, stricter conditions, or

-- Revoke your probation, meaning that you’re going to serve your jail or prison sentence.
+- Revoke your probation, meaning that you’re going to serve your jail or prison sentence

 If your probation is revoked, you’re entitled to credit transfer of the time you previously spent in a residential treatment facility, jail, or prison.
 For instance, if you were convicted of a misdemeanor punishable by a 1-year sentence, you could end up serving eight months in prison for that sentence.
 If your probation is modified, you could face additional fines, community service, house arrest, or meetings, and classes.
-There’s a wide range of possible penalties for probation violation, including extending the probationary period.
-For instance, if you’re placed on probation for a minimum of 3 years, but the maximum is 5 years, your probation could be extended up to the full 5 years to make sure you stay out trouble and meet all the requirements.
+There’s a wide range of possible penalties for probation violations, including extending the probationary period.
+For instance, if you’re placed on probation for a minimum of 3 years, but the maximum is 5 years, your probation could be extended up to the full 5 years to make sure you stay out of trouble and meet all the requirements.
 An experienced Minnesota probation violation attorney can persuade the judge to modify your probation instead of revoking it.